Shmair/word-table-app/README.md

 # Word Table App

 ## Overview
-The Word Table App is a simple React application that allows users to upload files or pictures and decide whether to place them in a blue table or a red table.
+The Word Table App is a simple React application that allows users to upload files or pictures and decide whether to place them in a green table or a red table.
 The application is structured to provide a clear separation of components, making it easy to manage and extend.

 ## Project Structure
 ```